Elizabeth, Lady Hope: Original text

-He seemed greatly distressed, his fingers twitched nervously, and a look of agony came over his face as he said: "I was a young man with unformed ideas.
-I threw out queries, suggestions, wondering all the time over everything, and to my astonishment, the ideas took like wildfire.
-People made a religion of them."

-Then he paused, and after a few more sentences on "the holiness of God" and the "grandeur of this book," looking at the Bible which he was holding tenderly all the time, he suddenly said: "I have a summer house in the garden which holds about thirty people.
-It is over there," pointing through the open window.
-"I want you very much to speak there.
-I know you read the Bible in the villages.
-To-morrow afternoon I should like the servants on the place, some tenants and a few of the neighbours; to gather there.
-Will you speak to them?"

-"What shall I speak about?"
-I asked.

-"Christ Jesus!" he replied in a clear, emphatic voice, adding in a lower tone, "and his salvation.
-Is not that the best theme?
-And then I want you to sing some hymns with them.
-You lead on your small instrument, do you not?"
-The wonderful look of brightness and animation on his face as he said this I shall never forget, for he added: "If you take the meeting at three o'clock this window will be open, and you will know that I am joining in with the singing."

-How I wished I could have made a picture of the fine old man and his beautiful surroundings on that memorable day!

 Rebuttal by Darwin's children and others

 On 2 November 1915, Rev. A.T.
 Robertson, who had given a lecture at the Northfield Conference on the same day as Lady Hope, received a letter about her story from an acquaintance in Toronto who claimed to have known her back in London and had little confidence in "her judgement or her imagination".

 Everyone in Darwin's family denied the validity of the story.
 In 1917, Darwin's son Francis wrote that "Lady Hope's account of my father's views on religion is quite untrue.
 I have publicly accused her of falsehood, but have not seen any reply.
 My father's agnostic point of view is given in my Life and Letters of Charles Darwin, Vol. I., pp. 304–317.
 You are at liberty to publish the above statement.
 Indeed, I shall be glad if you will do so."
 In 1922, Darwin's daughter, Henrietta Litchfield, said she did not believe Lady Hope had ever seen her father and that "he never recanted any of his scientific views, either then or earlier.
 We think the story of his conversion was fabricated in the U.S.A."
 Leonard, Darwin's last surviving child, dismissed Lady Hope's account as a "hallucination" (1930) and "purely fictitious" (1934).